 - 1. Click 3.Install NVIDIA VGA Driver > Yes. - 2.
 Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
 Click Next. - 4.
-Click Restart Now to restart the computer.

-After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App).
+Click Restart Now to restart the computer. - After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App). - 6.
+Restart the computer and run the application again after restart.

-Note: After installing the video driver go to the Display control panel to adjust the video settings to the highest resolution.
+Note: After installing the video driver go to the Display/Display Settings control panel to adjust the video settings to the highest resolution.